thudzj/ScalableBDL/README.md

 The current implementation only considers using mean-field Gaussian as approximate posterior, and more flexible distributions are under development.

-For more details, refer to [our paper](https://arxiv.org/pdf/2010.01979.pdf) and [GitHub page](https://thudzj.github.io/ScalableBDL/).
+For more details, refer to our [BayesAdapter paper](https://arxiv.org/pdf/2010.01979.pdf) and [GitHub page](https://thudzj.github.io/ScalableBDL/).

+## Bayesian fine-tuning based approach for adversarial detection
+We apply the Bayesian fine-tuning paradigm to detect adversarial examples, and observe promising results.
+See our [LiBRe paper](https://arxiv.org/pdf/2103.14835.pdf) for more details.
+To reproduce LiBRe, check [here](https://github.com/thudzj/ScalableBDL/tree/efficient/exps).

 ## Usage
 ### Dependencies